sec0ne/actions/README.md

 ## Overview

-This GitHub Actions workflow integrates [Sec1](https://sec1.io/) to conduct vulnerability scans on your GitHub projects.
+This GitHub Actions workflow integrates [Sec1](https://sec1.io/) to conduct vulnerability scans and SAST scans on your GitHub projects.
 Sec1 is a powerful tool that helps identify security vulnerabilities within your codebase.

 ## Example Workflow